Qiskit/RFCs/0000-new_pulse_drawer.md

 If we output the entire waveform as a single data array it is very hard to recover a length of each pulse.
 The method `max_amp` and `min_amp` are used to determine the autoscaling value of the channel.

-First, the `core_schedule_drawer` initializes `EventManager` for all channels specified by the user input and the style sheet preference and keep them as a python `dict`.
+First, the `schedule_drawer` initializes `EventManager` for all channels specified by the user input and the style sheet preference and keep them as a python `dict`.
 Then, those channels are rearranged as a `list` according to the `layout` option in the style sheet.
 If `'layout': 'channel-type-wise'` is specified, the program collects all `DriveChannel`s in the dictionary and then collects `ControlChannel`s, ... , so that channels of the same type are shown in one group.
 This functionality is offloaded to a dedicated function placed in `drawing_engine.py`.

-The file `drawing_engine.py` consists of many small programs that process `EventManager` instances to generate a set of `VisualizationElement` object thrown to an abstracted drawing backend.
+The file `drawing_engine.py` consists of many small programs that process `EventManager` instances to generate a set of visualization data IR (`VisualizationElement`) thrown to an abstracted drawing backend (`CoreImageGenerator`).
-This is a big change from the current implementation (but not impactful to users) such that existing large function is decomposed into small pieces.
+This is a big change from the current implementation (but not impactful to users) such that existing large function is decomposed into small pieces while keeping testability in current testing framework.
-It should be emphasized that `drawing_engine` doesn't deal with `matplotlib` object so that all programs can be unittested in the current testing framework.

 For example,